10 Creative Giving Tuesday Ideas to Engage Donors and Raise Donations

 Giving Tuesday is a global day of giving powered by social media, collaboration, and campaigning. #GivingTuesday was created back in 2012 by the team at the Belfer Center for Innovation & Social Impact at the 92nd Street Y – a cultural center in New York City – and has become a global philanthropic movement.

 Giving Tuesday is celebrated on the Tuesday following Thanksgiving (in the U.S.) and the widely recognized shopping events Black Friday and Cyber Monday.
-Last year, U.S. organizations raised a whopping $3.1 billion in donations on Giving Tuesday – a 15% increase over 2021.
+GivingTuesday 2023 saw fundraising income plateau, donors in the United States gave $3.1 billion last year, which represented only a .06% increase over 2022.

 Is Giving Tuesday Right for Me?

-• Greater brand awareness
+• Greater brand awareness online and within your community.

-• An opportunity to promote a recurring/monthly giving program
+• An opportunity to promote a recurring/monthly giving program.

-giving tuesday 2022 example
+giving tuesday ideas

 Create a Giving Tuesday Campaign on Donorbox!